-Your target audience won't take you seriously if your site looks terrible, or your video looks awful.
-Or if there's grammatical errors, typos, or you don't come off as professional.
+Your target audience won’t take you seriously if your site looks terrible, or your video looks awful.
+Or if there are grammatical errors, typos, or you don’t come off as professional.
 So you have to have all that in place.

 Build Up Your Brand